 Health Benefits of Pumpkin

-There truly are great health benefits that come from eating pumpkin.
+You may not be thinking about health benefits when it comes to pie, but here truly are great benefits that come from eating pumpkin.
 Pumpkin can be used in a lot of different recipes.
 My favorite pumpkin recipes are desserts, of course, but pumpkin is also very good in soups and casseroles.
 A couple of my favorite pumpkin recipes to make in the fall are Dinner in a Pumpkin, Pumpkin Steamers, and Pumpkin Cobbler.
 Pumpkin has a squash-like taste and texture, and adds a lot of flavor to recipes.
 It’s worth giving it a try to get the boost of vitamins and antioxidants pumpkin provides.
 Here are just a few of the health benefits of eating pumpkin:

 More Pumpkin Recipes